-Classification: Grouping Players into Sport Classes according to how much their Physical Impairment affects Fundamental Activities in wheelchair tennis.
+Classification: Grouping Players into Sport Classes according to how much their Physical Impairment affects the Fundamental Tennis Activities and/or the Fundamental Activities in wheelchair tennis.

 Classification Data: Personal Information and/or sensitive Personal Information provided by a Player and/or a National Association and/or any other person to a Classification Organisation in connection with Classification.